Our Houston Pedestrian Accident Attorneys Will Get You The Compensation You Deserve

 After a pedestrian accident occurs, it’s important to review all of the facts of the case to determine who may be at fault for the crash.
 Liability in Texas is based on fault – parties who cause accidents are responsible for paying for them.
-Our Texas pedestrian accident attorney can investigate your crash to get to the bottom of how it happened and who you can hold responsible.
+Our Houston personal injury lawyer can investigate your crash to get to the bottom of how it happened and who you can hold responsible.

 Parties who may be to blame for your injuries include:

 - The driver of the vehicle that hit you.
 Driver negligence is a top cause of pedestrian crashes in our state.
 Examples of driver negligence that lead to crashes include failing to yield, speeding, drunk driving, distracted driving, failing to look, and driving aggressively.

 - The party is responsible for road or traffic light maintenance.
 Sometimes, pedestrian accidents occur because of defective road conditions, confusing signage, or broken traffic lights.
 For example, if the light signaled to both a pedestrian and a driver that they had the right-of-way, it’s easy to see how an accident could occur.
 Or, if a road is poorly maintained, a pedestrian could trip and fall in the roadway, an accident that could be exacerbated by then being hit by a motor vehicle.

 In some cases, another third party may be to blame, such as the manufacturer of defective brakes that caused the crash.
 Again, our pedestrian accident lawyer will thoroughly investigate your case to determine who’s to blame and against whom a claim should be filed.